crytic/building-secure-contracts/program-analysis/echidna/frequently_asked_questions.md

 ## Echidna stopped working for some reason.
 How can I debug it?

-Use “--format text” and open an issue with the error you see in your console or ask in the #ethereum channel at EmpireHacking.
+Use “--format text” and open an issue with the error you see in your console or ask in the #ethereum channel at the EmpireHacking slack.

 ## I am not getting expected results from Echidna tests.
 What can I do?

-Sometimes it is useful to create small properties to test that the tool executed them correctly.
+Sometimes it is useful to create small properties or assertions to test that the tool executed them correctly.
 For instance, for property mode:

 ```solidity
     function echidna_test() public returns (bool) {